kanetempleton/yugioh-sim/README.md

 ## Features

 - User Registration/Login: Users can create an account by providing a unique username, password, and email.
-Passwords are not yet encrypted in any way, so do not use real passwords.
-- Account Page: Logged-in users can view their account information and perform actions like viewing their deck and adding cards.
+Passwords are encrypted via one-way hashing for storage.
+- Card Uploading: Upload image files of custom cards (cardmaker.net is one place you can make them) and organize your cards into different decks
+- Single-User Duel: Simulate a Yu-Gi-Oh Duel using your custom cards as your deck.
+Select a deck and extra deck and begin the duel with 8000 Life Points and a blank Yu-Gi-Oh field.
+Perform card operations such as drawing cards from the deck, playing cards onto the field, flipping and changing card positions, adding cards to graveyard, etc. (You can simulate a duel against another player by opening another window as a second duel interface)
 - User Session Management: User sessions are managed using session cookies.

 ## Getting Started